 Vitra Design Museum is located at Charles-Eames-Straße 2, 79576 Weil am Rhein, Germany.
 Note, this museum is not part of the Basel Card since it’s not in the city.

-4. Check out the Museum Tinguely
+4. Check Out The Museum Tinguely

 Located in the Solitudepark just off of the Rhine, the fun, interactive Museum Tinguely exhibits kinetic sculpture works by Swiss artist Jean Tinguely.
 The museum, funded by Basel’s pharmaceutical mega-company Roche, provides a fascinating biography of Tinguely’s life from his humble start as a department store window dresser to his ascension as an internationally recognized genius.